Legacy Application Modernization Strategies: A Complete Guide

 • It's a first step toward deeper modernization

 You inherit all the technical debt, just in a new environment.
 The application still can't integrate easily, scale efficiently, or support modern workflows.
-Rehosting buys time—it doesn't solve fundamental architectural problems.
+Rehosting buys time, it doesn't solve fundamental architectural problems.

 Replatform (Lift, Tinker, and Shift)

-Replatforming makes targeted optimizations during migration without rewriting application logic—for example, moving from a legacy app server to a managed cloud service, or swapping a self-managed database for Amazon RDS or Azure SQL Database.
+Replatforming makes targeted optimizations during migration without rewriting application logic.
+For example, moving from a legacy app server to a managed cloud service, or swapping a self-managed database for Amazon RDS or Azure SQL Database.

 When it makes sense: